 These are valid questions about some good options.
 In each town where I’ve served, the churches who offer these options tend to be the places where all the kids and families go.
 I can’t say I blame parents – it makes sense to go where friends are – but church and faith formation are about so much more than programs and events.

-I don’t want to fault churches with large, well-run programs who are doing the work of God in the world, (I am grateful for the ways they are using their gifts)!
+I don’t want to fault churches with large, well-run programs who are doing the work of God in the world (I am grateful for the ways they are using their gifts)!
 I am so glad parents are making the effort to get their kids there.
 I am impressed with the dedication of the volunteers it takes to execute excellent programing.

 However, there is a part of me that wants to scream, “Hey, give us a chance!”

 As a seminary intern and pastor, I have only served churches with mixed-age Sunday school classes.
-It is a challenge to teach everyone from 2-12 in the same room.
+It is a challenge to teach everyone from ages 2-12 in the same room.
 I have done it, and it gets chaotic!
 I watch a small but dedicated group of volunteers tackle this task every week because they believe firmly in teaching our children about a life of faith.
 So when you ask if we have Sunday school, the answer is, YES!
 Do we have a huge education wing and flashy programs?
-No. Yet, we do have folks who will know your child and love him.
-This week my daughter celebrated a birthday and, in the mail, came a card signed by that blessed team of volunteers.
-They know her name and birthday and that she has an undying love for animals.
+No. Yet, we do have folks who will know your child and love that child.
+This week my daughter celebrated a birthday and in the mail came a card signed by that blessed team of volunteers.
+They know her name and birthday, and that she has an undying love for animals.
 They lovingly sit with her when she ends up on her own in a pew because Mom is preaching, and Dad is doing tech.
 None of this is because she is the pastor’s kid; this is how each of the children are loved.

-If you ask if we have an active youth group that your kids can join, I have to answer “no.” I do however have a couple of teenagers I get the joy of working with.
+If you ask if we have an active youth group that your kids can join, I have to answer “no.” I do, however, have a couple of teenagers I get the joy of working with.
 Even as a solo pastor, I can show up at sporting events, plays, etc. and cheer them on.
 I’m proud to tell you that recently I ran into a bunch of my church folks who were also there to cheer them on!

 If you ask if we can take your kiddos on a mission trip, the answer is “not right now — we do not have the means for such a large undertaking.”
 (If I am honest, I have some theological and ethical concerns about short-term mission trips.)
 I can, however, take you out across our parking lot to meet the volunteers in our community garden who have turned a narrow piece of land into fresh produce for those in need in our community.
 I could arrange for you and your family to help in the garden and then take the produce over to a local food pantry.
 You could see the amazing local impact you have!
 There is something that forever changes in you when you watch a person weep over access to fresh cucumbers.